5 Showing the Right Numbers with ggplot() Data Transformations

 scale_x_log10()

 That looks much better!
 The problem with using a line plot to show the relationship between population and the share of the population that is black is that it creates the perception that the data points are related.
 The official term for this inference is connection, and it follows from a simple fact of human cognition: when things are visually tied or connected to each other, they are automatically interpreted as being related.
-Remember that a good data visualization is defined in reference to its goal.
+Don’t forget that a good data visualization is defined in reference to its goal.
 In this case, our goal is to show how the share of a population that is black is correlated with the overall county population size.
 We do not want to also convey the idea that one county is related to another.

 Other geoms are consistent with our goal as well.
-We might also add a smoother geom to show how the average of our variable in the y-axis changes given the variable on our x-axis.
+We might add a smoother geom to show how the average of our variable in the y-axis changes given the variable on our x-axis.

 ggplot(Data) +